-The calculation includes a Return on Capital Employed ("ROCE"), which is based on the MCA's Decision (MCA/D/19-3697) on the Weighted Average Cost of Capital ("WACC") of 6.98% (fixed market) for regulatory accounting periods ending on or after 31 December 2019.
+The calculation includes a Return on Capital Employed ("ROCE"), which is based on the MCA's Decision (MCA/D/19-3697) on the Weighted Average Cost of Capital ("WACC") of 6.98% (fixed market) for regulatory accounting periods ending on or after 31st December 2019.
+As of the date of this review, this remains the most recent MCA Decision on the WACC rates applicable to periods ending on or after 31st December 2019.